Scenario file description

 raw_data_folder

-The following define the area over which the raw weather data will be downloaded.
-The corresponding in the processed weather database is below.
+These define the area over which the raw weather data will be downloaded.
+The corresponding in the processed weather database is below (you need to provide the minimal and maximal longitudes and latitudes of the area).

 processed_data